-On January 5, 2022 the Company announced that its Florida and the Mid-Atlantic ACOs entered into capitated payer arrangements.
-These agreements cover healthcare services provided to approximately 23,000 Medicare Advantage beneficiaries effective January 1, 2022.
+During 2022 and 2023, we entered into capitated payer arrangements.
+The Company is currently renegotiating certain capitation agreements for more favorable contract structures with potential, positive contribution margin, which the Company expects would result in our capitated agreements covering healthcare services provided to approximately 16,000 Medicare Advantage beneficiaries, compared to approximately 35,900 MA capitated lives at year-end 2023, effective as of January 1, 2024.
 Capitated revenue is generated through what is typically known as an "at-risk contract."
 At-risk capitation refers to a model in which the Company is entitled to fixed monthly fees from the third-party payer in exchange for providing healthcare services to attributed beneficiaries in Medicare Advantage plans.
 The fees are typically based on a percentage of the defined premium that payers receive from CMS.
 The Company is responsible for providing or paying for the cost of healthcare services required by those attributed beneficiaries.
 At-risk capitated fees are recorded gross in revenues because the Company is acting as a principal in arranging for, providing, and controlling the managed healthcare services provided to the attributed beneficiaries.